albanread/BCPLRevival/README.md

 Far later I learned of the TRIPOS relationship with the Amiga, which is a huge but indirect topic.

+### My Non goals

+I have no plan to support some existing BCPL code base, I am more interested in the typeless high level assembler spirit of the language, I would like a `BCPL like` computer language for my modern systems, idealy I would like to have a kind of 'Turbo-BCPL' with a text IDE, for writing and running relatively small programs, if that makes sense.

+So what I am up to here, will never be commercially useful.

 ---

 ### A Wish for Modern BCPL Compilation